 • The maximum railroad unemployment and sickness insurance daily benefit rate increased to \$42 from \$36.
 The formula for indexing future benefit rates was modified so that rates increase more frequently, generally with the start of each new benefit year in July.
 The daily benefit rate increased to \$43 in July 1997, and gradually increased to \$72 in July 2015.
-It remains \$72 in July 2017 and will rise to \$77 in July 2018.
+It rises to \$77 in July 2018, and will increase to \$78 in July 2019.

-- The law made benefits payable for each day of unemployment or sickness in excess of 7 during an employee's first 14-day registration period in a benefit year.
+• The law made benefits payable for each day of unemployment or sickness in excess of 7 during an employee's first 14-day registration period in a benefit year.
 Under prior law, no benefits were payable for the first 14-day claim in a benefit year in order to satisfy a 2-week waiting period requirement.
-Also, a second waiting period is no longer required when a new benefit year begins during a continuing period of unemployment or sickness. - An earnings test was made applicable to claims for intermittent unemployment.
-If an employee's earnings for days worked in a 14-day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period. - The Act eliminated the second 13-week period of extended benefits for those with 15 or more years of service.
+Also, a second waiting period is no longer required when a new benefit year begins during a continuing period of unemployment or sickness.

+• An earnings test was made applicable to claims for intermittent unemployment.
+If an employee's earnings for days worked in a 14-day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period.

+• The Act eliminated the second 13-week period of extended benefits for those with 15 or more years of service.